Unruly merbodies (DeDisnification, Part 10)

 To digress briefly: the well known Magritte painting The Treachery of Images (La trahison des images) depicts a pipe together with the words “Ceci n’est pas une pipe.”—“This is not a pipe.”
 The work caused quite a stir in its day, but it is entirely correct.
 Indeed other fields have developed related statements such as “the map is not the territory” and the “word is not the thing”.
 Each case involves a metaphorical representation of reality via a medium of communication.
 When someone refers to “abstract art,” they are splitting hairs: all art is abstract, it is only the degree of abstraction that varies.
 Even if you want to create something “realistic”, it is inherently not reality, but a level of abstraction, or stylization—just one that is relatively close to reality.

 Let’s take Moby-Dick.
 The work is strongly based in reality and Herman Melville even served as a “green hand” on a whaling ship; the literary equivalent of method acting.
 The story is also based in part on the factual story of the doomed voyage of the Essex, a ship that was sunk by a whale.
 Still, Melville is selecting the elements to include and exclude—the specific members of the crew, the vengeance-obsessed Ahab, the white whale.
-In short, he has still created the world of the Pequod, one based in the reality of his time, and a specific realm of pursuit, with the exception of the supernaturally powerful titular whale, all marshaled together in order to tell the story.
+In short, he has still created the world of the Pequod, one based in the reality of his time, and a specific realm of pursuit, even the supernaturally powerful titular cetacean drew on a historic albino sperm whale called Mocha Dick, all marshaled together in order to tell the story.

 For contrast I give you Flatland: there is a kind of reality portrayed, but central to the work is the visualization of a two-dimensional world peopled by geometric figures.
 All the rules of this world, which is essentially a thought experiment, have to be developed by the author and explained to the reader—almost nothing can be taken for granted.